adithyapaib/cheems/README.md

 Site (Limk)[https://cheems.me]Site (Limk)[https://cheems.me]
 ## And also please dot forget to smart this Repo

 During the quarantine, "Cheems" gained popularity because it captured the generational shifts, the fear that the COVID-19 pandemic is causing, and the ambiguities of the modern world.
-His picture went viral after his owner shared a photo on Instagram expressing how much his dog enjoys eating cheeseburgers.
+His photograph went popular after his owner posted a shot on Instagram about how much his dog loves cheeseburgers.

 Site (Limk)[https://cheems.me]